-KNect365 recently met with IHS Markit to discuss their role in Critical Communications, where they see the industry heading, and what we can look forward to them discussing at Critical Communications World 2017.
+We recently met with IHS Markit to discuss their role in the industry and where they see the it heading.

 We spoke with Thomas Lynch, Oliver Philippou, Ryan Darrand, Alex Richardson and Jesus Gonzalez-Medina who gave us great insight into their work.

 Ryan, where do you see narrowband going in the next 10 years?